-Paul talks about the spiritual battle we’re fighting against evil, and tells us to put on the shoes of peace that comes from the Good News about Jesus.
+Paul talks about the spiritual battle we’re fighting against evil and tells us to put on the shoes of peace that comes from the Good News about Jesus.
 That’s what Jesus wore even when his enemies arrested him.
 Though his friend Peter wanted to fight with violence, Jesus chose peace.

 Bible Point: